BlueFinchCommerce/module-checkout/docs/Extensions.md

 1. We provide an Admin designer where you change variables for colours/font/text via configuration.
     1. Log into the Magento admin area, then: Stores > Configuration (Select your store if multi store) > Gene > Better Checkout > General > Checkout Designer
     1. Click on the `Open Designer` button and you can change these values in our interactive preview.
-1. Amend the styles following the standard Magento process in your custom theme by creating a `web/css/checkout.less` and overriding the variables and/or styles.
+1. Amend the styles following the standard Magento process in your custom theme by creating a `web/css/checkout.less` and and overriding the variables and/or styles from the Better Checkout theme and admin designer settings.
 Example:

 ```
 :root.vue-checkout-active #gene-better-checkout-root {